Leybourne Castle

 After the de Leybourne family died out in 1367 and the castle passed to the king who granted it to the newly founded Cistercian abbey of St Mary Graces by the Tower in London.

-Following the dissolution, the property returned to king who granted it to Sir Edward North, Chancellor of the Kings Court and Privy Councillor who later became a baron.
+Following the dissolution, the property returned to a king who granted it to Sir Edward North, Chancellor of the King’s Court and Privy Councillor who later became a baron.

-The property passed through numerous families and when the castle ceased to be inhabited a manor house was built onto the remaining walls c 18th century.
-This house became the residence of the Golding family, Thomas Golding being Sheriff of Kent in 1703
+The property passed through numerous families and when the castle ceased to be inhabited a manor house was built onto the remaining walls c the 18th century.
+This house became the residence of the Golding family, Thomas Golding being Sheriff of Kent in 1703.

 The Leybourne Castle is now a private domain and it is not open for visits.